sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 If you are using the custom project repository as starting point the run configurations will already be set up.
 If not, set up a *Run Configuration*:

-- Module/Classpath: `manager` or `myproject:myextension1` for custom projects
+- Module/Classpath: `custom-project.setup.main` for custom projects
 - Working directory: *Must be set to OpenRemote main project directory!*
 - Main class: `org.openremote.manager.Main`
 - Any environment variables that customise deployment (usually custom projects have some)